 The pavement condition information report for the Interstate highways within the MPO area for the 4th year, will be provided by NMDOT.
 The MPO's report should include: whether the target was met/progress on achieving the target, extenuating circumstances (if any) relating to the target, investment strategies, applicable target achievement discussion (for next 4-year target).

-Percentage of Non-Interstate Pavement on the NHS in "Good" Condition: 2-yr Target for 2019 is 35.6% & 4yr Target for 2021 is 34.2%
+Percentage of Non-Interstate Pavement on the NHS in "Good" Condition: Santa Fe MPO 4yr Target for 2021: 34.2%